 - Minivans: 7%

 The vehicles in which drivers were most likely to suffer a fatality were:

 - Import luxury cars: 26%

 Before purchasing any vehicle, be sure to check out its safety ratings by consulting the Insurance Institute for Highway Safety (IIHS) and the National Highway Safety Administration (NHSA).
 These groups put vehicles through rigorous safety testing and publish their results on their websites.

 How do I know if the car I am purchasing is reliable?

-You do not want your child to be stranded somewhere because a vehicle will not start or because it breaks down on the side of the road.
-Keeping your car well-maintained and getting it inspected annually will go a long way toward ensuring its reliability.
+You can't see the future.
+But keeping your teen's car well-maintained and getting it inspected annually will go a long way.
 Some cars, however, are known to have problems.

-Be sure that your child knows what to do in the event of a break down.
-Also, if your insurance provider offers roadside assistance as a coverage option, you may want to seriously consider purchasing it so that your child will have a number to call in an emergency.
+Some reliability issues aren't things you can plan for.
+Be sure that your child knows what to do in the event of a breakdown.
+If your insurance provider offers roadside assistance as a coverage option, you may want to invest in it.
+This gives your teen a phone number to call if they ever have a problem.